 SXSW is where some of the world’s most creative minds come together to discover, learn, network, brainstorm and collaborate on new ideas that will drive the discourse regarding tech, entertainment, and culture.
-What follows are 12 of the most significant trends that we think will dominate discussions next March.
+Browse 12 of the most significant trends that dominated discussions at SXSW 2018.

 CONVERGENCE IS EVERYWHERE